ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 # Actors, Identifiers, and Authentication

-> NOTE: This section is obsolete.
-It should be rewritten to use concepts and
-> terminology from draft-mahy-mimi-identity.

-There are three types of identified actor in the MIMI system:
+There are several types of entity to be identified in the MIMI system, including:

+* Rooms,
 * Servers,
 * Users, and
 * Clients.

 A server's identity is effectively the identity of the provider it represents.
-Servers are represented by domain names {{!RFC1035}}.
-User identities are provider-specific, and thus scoped to a given server identity.
-Likewise, a client's identity is within the scope of its user.
+A room is hosted by a single hub server at a given time, so its identity is within the scope of the hub server's identity.

-> TODO: Define syntax for these identifiers.
-Something like:
->
-> * Server: `example.com`
-> * User: `@user@example.com`
-> * Client: `%device@user@example.com`

 To facilitate the application of policies based on these identifiers to protocol actions, each actor presents one or more credentials that associate a signature key pair to their identifiers.
 Protocol messages are then signed by their senders to authenticate the origin of the message.

+For a deeper discussion of identity, see {{?draft-mahy-mimi-identity}}.

 # Security Considerations